-7.2 Version control
+2.7.2 Version control

 We currently use the "standard" Pull Request model.
 Contributions should be implemented on feature branches of forks.
-Please try to keep the master branch of your fork up-to-date with the master branch of the main repository.
+Please try to keep the main branch of your fork up-to-date with the main branch of the main repository.

-7.2.1 Propose a single set of related changes
+Propose a single set of related changes